 - Cue your horse with your legs even while riding with spurs; only use the spurs when the animal misses a cue or makes a mistake, and then you slightly touch the horse with the spurs to get its attention.

-- Ride sparingly with spurs.
+- Ride sparingly with Spurs.
 My son-in-law rides horses daily but only puts his spurs on when he works cows.
 His horse gets excited when he rides with his spurs and anticipates a fun-filled day.

 Below is a helpful YouTube video explaining how to use spurs correctly.